Call Shari 303-863-0948 or Email Us

 Business Communication Archive

-As crazy as it sounds, it can be difficult to get work done at work.
-There are the drive bys – people who want your opinion on EVERYTHING before they make decisions, the interrupters who have just one question, several times a day, the visitors who want to update you on EVERYTHING happening in their personal lives, and coworkers who host meetings at their workstation, take phone calls on speaker phone, and who listen to music without headphones, while loudly eating potato chips.
+Many of us back in the office a few days a week, and as crazy as it sounds, it can be difficult to get work done at work.
+There are the drive bys – people who want your opinion on EVERYTHING before they make decisions, the interrupters who have just one question, several times a day, the visitors who want to update you on EVERYTHING happening in their personal lives, and coworkers who host meetings at their workstation, take calls on speaker phone, and who listen to music without headphones, while loudly eating potato chips.
 All of these distractions are enough to make many employees want to find a quieter place to work.

 The concept that it can be hard to get work done at work is crazy.
 We’re at work to work.
 And yet many employees, with and without a door, get in at 7:00 am, before others arrive, so they can “get some work done” and stay late because they “got nothing done all day.”

-Open work environments can be productive and interruptions can be minimized, but managing interruptions at work will require some clear guidelines and direct communication, which many workplaces are missing.
+Open work environments can be productive and interruptions can be minimized.
+Creating work environments that work for everyone require clear guidelines and direct communication, which many workplaces are missing.

 interruptions at work